 70. Quoted in Sumida, In Defence of Naval Supremacy, 253.
-For Churchill's belief that new armor-piercing 13.5-inch-gun projectiles would enable British capital ships to sink their opponents in "a single blow," see Churchill to Fisher, 12 April 1912 have been a central feature of the British battle fleet's tactical repertoire.
+For Churchill's belief that new armor-piercing 13.5-inch-gun projectiles would enable British capital ships to sink their opponents in "a single blow," see Churchill to Fisher, 12 April 1912.